Elementary Education, MA

 |Total Credit Hours||42|

-First-hand experiences with diverse learners in elementary and middle school classrooms are required.
-Each semester, students are enrolled in field experience courses that are integrated with the foundations and methods courses they are also taking.
+First-hand experiences with diverse learners in elementary classrooms (grades one through six) are required.
+Each semester, students are enrolled in intensive, two-week field experience courses that are integrated with the foundations and methods courses they are also taking.
 Students participate in classrooms as observers, tutors, and participants in large and small group activities.
 Field experiences involve both urban and suburban placements and must include schools with traditionally underserved populations.

 Students who are transferring in courses or who are currently employed as full-time teachers may petition for special consideration for using these prior field experiences to satisfy some of the required hours.
 However, all petitions must be directed to the entire faculty of the program, and all petitions must be received at the time of admission and initial enrollment in the program.